 Anyways, it’s time to move to the next stage — editing.

-Most of the time, I edit the next day but sometimes on the same day too.
-It depends on the story — if it’s long and kind of important then it’ll be edited the next day otherwise the same day.
+Most of the time, I edit the next day and rarely on the same day.
+It depends on the story though — if it’s long and important then it’ll be edited the next day otherwise the same day.

-However, I do not make any changes on the editing day.
-Mostly, I just make sentences better and make sure the story keeps the reader in the flow.
+However, I do not make a lot of changes on the editing day.
+Mostly, I just reformat sentences to sound better and make sure the story keeps the reader in the flow.